Finaps/technology-radar/.requirements/software-requirement-document.md

 ## 2. Functional Requirements

 Design requirements:
-- The tool must allow Fianps engineers to nevegate to the radar page and read its contents
+- The tool must allow Fianps engineers to nevegate to the radar page and read its contents (hosting environment and location of the tool is still to be determined).
-- The tool must show all blips in the radar
+- The tool must show all blips in the radar.
-- The tool must show particular information of each individual blip
+- The tool must show particular information of each individual blip when interacted with it.
-- The tool must show a blip's changes through the radar over time
+- The tool must show a blip's changes through the radar over time.
-- The tool must save a blip's progress through time and its changes
+- The tool must save a blip's progress through time and its changes.
-- The tool must allow Finaps engieneers to request changes to the radar (such as adding a new blip, or providing insight for the modification of the position of a current blip on the radar), giving the blip to change, the changes, and a reason for them
+- The tool must allow Finaps engieneers to request changes to the radar (such as adding a new blip, or providing insight for the modification of the position of a current blip on the radar), giving the blip to change, the changes, and a reason for them.
-- The tool must allow a user to login to the "back office"
+- The tool must allow a user to login to the "back office".
-- The tool must allow adding new blips the radar (Back office)
+- The tool must allow adding new blips the radar (Back office).
-- The tool must allow editing blips from the radar (Back office)
+- The tool must allow editing blips from the radar (Back office).
-- The tool must allow removing blips from the radar (Back office)
+- The tool must allow removing blips from the radar (Back office).
-- The tool must allow updating a blip's position on the radar (level of adoption and/or quadrant) (Back office)
+- The tool must allow updating a blip's position on the radar (level of adoption and/or quadrant) (Back office).
-- The tool must allow members of the Software Engineering Panel of Tech to review the change requests sent by engineers
+- The tool must allow members of the Finaps Panel of Tech to review the change requests sent by engineers.
-- The tool must allow members of the Softare Engineering Panel of Tech to reject or accept request change requests to the radar
+- The tool must allow members of the Finaps Panel of Tech to reject or accept request change requests to the radar.
+- The tool could allow Finaps marketing team to extract a "snapshot" of any current state of the radar to include in marketing campaings.

 Graphic requirements:
 - The tool must show clearly the position of each blip on the radar